dalejbarr/reading-lmem/docs/05_variance-covariance.md

 [Bivariate distributions app](https://dalejbarr.github.io/bivariate/index.html)

-Note that the "code" pane of the app shows the code you would need to simulated data with the desired properties.
+Note that the "code" pane of the app shows the code you would need to simulate data with the desired properties.
 This will be useful for the data simulation activity below.

 [My book chapter on correlation](https://psyteachr.github.io/stat-models-v1/correlation-and-regression.html) goes over the topic in more depth, including a discussion of the relationship between correlation and regression.